 Treatment and prevention of osteoarthritis

-- There is no definitive treatment for arthritis, but it is possible to slow down the onset and reduce the severity of the symptoms.
+- There is no definitive treatment for arthritis, but it is possible to slow down the onset and reduces the severity of the symptoms.

 - Doing regular exercise will keep muscles around a joint strong, and this will help to support and stabilise a joint affected by osteoarthritis.